-The newly revised land management plan (LMP) for the Tonto National Forest includes a provision pushed by local ranchers that could expand livestock grazing into federal wilderness areas.
+The The Tonto National Forest land management plan (LMP), revised in 2023, includes a provision pushed by local ranchers that could expand livestock grazing into federal wilderness areas.
 The livestock grazing section of the revised LMP includes the following objective:

 At least one vacant allotment will be evaluated for one of the following options every two years, until there are no vacant allotments.
 If additional allotments become vacant (waived without preference) they will be evaluated for one or a combination of the following options within two years: